-It’s fair to say that I was destined to have a lifelong love affair with lipstick.
+I was destined to have a lifelong love affair with lipstick.
 Unlike most kids whose first words were Mumma, or Dada, mine was ‘lippenstift’, the German word for lipstick.
-Sadly I’m not a Mensa member, I’m just half-German, which explains the choice of language.
+Sadly, I wasn’t a child genius, I’m just half-German, which explains the choice of language.
 But the point is, out of all the words I could have picked to master, I chose the name of the thing that has mesmerised me for decades.

 Today, I own close to 100 lipsticks, and I have to talk myself out of acquiring new ones on a regular basis.
-There are a fair few new favourites and some loyal classics that have seen me through everything, from first dates and job interviews to break-ups and weeks spent in hospital.
-And every single one I own feels like a visual representation of a state of mind – be it my actual state of mind at any given time, or a state of mind I’d like to instantly transport myself to – think happy, confident, powerful.
+There are trendy bright shades and loyal classics that have seen me through everything, from first dates and job interviews to break-ups and weeks spent in hospital.
+Every single one I own feels like a visual representation of a state of mind – be it my actual state of mind at any given time, or a state of mind I’d like to instantly transport myself to.
+Think: happy, confident, powerful.

 The History of Lipstick

-For me, the psychological boost these bullets of colour provide is unparalleled and I'm not the only one who thinks so.
+For me, the psychological boost provided by these bullets of colour is unparalleled - and I'm not the only one who thinks so.
 The ‘lipstick effect’ (when recessions hit, lipstick sales increase) is proof of that.
-And throughout history lipstick has been used as a symbol of protest, power, independence and so much more.
+And throughout history, lipstick has been used as a symbol of protest, power, independence, and so much more.

-But only two decades later and the perception of lipstick had changed.
-So much so that even Winston Churchill understood the positive impact that a swipe of colour could have.
-So, he kept lipsticks in full production during World War II to increase morale, while other cosmetics were rationed.
-Post World War II, The Golden Era of Hollywood cemented lipstick into our everyday lives and while shades and finishes have fallen in and out of favour over the decades, lipstick has never not been a makeup bag staple.
+Only two decades later, and the perception of lipstick changed again, so much so that even Winston Churchill understood the positive impact that a swipe of colour could have.
+Churchill kept lipsticks in full production during World War II to increase morale, while other cosmetics were rationed.
+Post-World War II, The Golden Era of Hollywood cemented lipstick into our everyday lives.
+Since then, while shades and finishes have fallen in and out of favour, lipstick has never not been a makeup bag staple.

-Our unshakable devotion to this cosmetic creation has roots in how it makes us feel, too.
+Human beings’ unshakeable devotion to this cosmetic creation has roots in how it makes us feel, too.
 Multiple studies have shown that wearing lipstick helps women feel empowered and more confident.
-It boosts mood, makes us more attractive to others and can even impact our earning potential.
-Clearly I was on to something as a child.
+It can boost mood, make us more attractive to others, and even impact our earning potential.
+Clearly, I was on to something as a child!